lpolovets/lpolovets.github.io/founder-blurb/README.md

 * We help companies raise $2-$3 of co-investment for every $1 we invest, and our seed → Series A graduation rate is 3x+ the industry average.
 Helping founders raise great rounds is our obsession.
 * We're engaged but not meddlesome.
 We have (optional) monthly catch-ups with every early stage founder, and we help with closing hires, GTM, strategy, investor decks -- whatever's highest leverage.
 If we're not the best person to help, we'll connect you to someone who is -- or step aside.
 We don't panic, judge, or micromanage when things aren't working well; we just help you think clearly and move forward.

-Check out our [website](https://humbaventures.com/) for more about our fund, the companies we work with, and what it's like to partner with us.
+Our [website](https://humbaventures.com/) has more info about our fund, the companies we work with, and what it's like to partner with us.